 Powell brought in junior-college transfer Da'jah Daniel for the 2018-19 season, who went on to earn All-WAC second team honors after a strong season on both ends of the court.
 Daniel and the Lopes made their second-straight appearance in the WAC Tournament as well and finished 7-20 on the year.

-In her first year as head coach, Powell led the Lopes to a 16-14 record and the 2018 WAC Tournament semifinals.
+In her first year as head coach, Powell led the Lopes to a 16-14 record and a berth to the 2018 WAC Tournament semifinals.
 With a No. 3 seed, the Lopes defeated sixth-seeded Utah Valley in the opening round before falling to second-seeded CSU Bakersfield in the semifinals.
 Powell had two players earn postseason All-WAC honors in her first season with senior Brie Mobley on first team and senior Jessica Gajewski on second team.

 Powell joined the Lopes after three seasons as an assistant coach for Oregon, which advanced to the Elite Eight of the NCAA Championship under head coach Kelly Graves before falling to defending champion Connecticut.
 Powell worked with the Ducks’ frontline and wings, as well as handling game plans and recruiting.
 Her recruiting efforts helped Oregon secure the No. 3 class in the nation in 2016.
 The Ducks concluded the 2016-17 season ranked 16th with a 23-14 record, including six wins against top-25 teams.